Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic

 \subsection{Datasets}

 Six scenarios were designed according to the number of stacks and the maximum stack height of containers in each row.
 Considering the characteristics of commonly used container ships, we assume that the number of stacks is 5 to 30 and the maximum stack height is 4 to 10.
-The program generated a row's loading and unloading plan and the dockyard container arrangements.
+This limit is considered based on real-time ship sizes (Table \ref{tab:dataset}).
+Here, the large size ships can carry 18,000 to 22,000 containers, the medium size ships can carry 11,000 to 17,999 containers, and the small size ships can carry 4,500 to 10,999 containers \citep{ship_size}.
+The program generated a loading and unloading plan for one row and the dockyard container arrangements.
 Table \ref{tab:dataset} shows the configurations of six datasets of unloading and loading plans.
 Table \ref{table3} shows a sample unloading plan of a small ship, and Table \ref{table2} shows a sample loading plan of that ship.

 Each cell tells the container location information in Table \ref{table3}.
-For example, $1B$ means that the container is at the 1st stack, 2nd tier of the row, and $F$ means the container would remain on the ship.
+For example, $1B$ means that the container is at the 1st stack and 2nd tier of the row, and $F$ means the container would remain on the ship.
 The information in Table \ref{table2} is alike.

 The program also generated the dockyard plan according to the loading plan.
 Here, we assumed that the highest dockyard container stack height is 6.
 The sample of the dockyard plan is elaborated in \ref{sec:initial_pop} as $A_2$.